 Cogeneration is the process of simultaneous production of mechanical energy and heat.
 The heat can be used to heat buildings and / or in industry.

 A boiler is a container, or a set of tubes, used to heat water or other fluid.
 To heat the liquid can be used various fuels such as diesel, coal, biomass, etc.

-The engine is a machine capable of transforming a source of energy into a mechanical energy or mechanically continuous work, typically used in the field application purposes with the propulsion of various types of vehicles.
+The engine is a machine capable of transforming a source of energy into mechanical energy or mechanically continuous work.

 - How Does Electric Vehicle Work?